-The Board of Directors has chosen to apply the QCA Corporate Governance Code (the ‘Code’) as it believes that this provides an appropriate governance framework for a group of our size and to support our growth and success.
+We believe that good corporate governance is vital in supporting our Company’s growth strategy and in turn its long-term success.
+The Board of Directors has chosen to apply the Quoted Companies Alliance (the “QCA”) Corporate Governance Code (the “Code”) as it believes that this provides an appropriate governance framework for a Group of our size and should help support our growth and success.
 We seek to comply with the Code’s principles and application wherever possible, but there can be circumstances where the interests of the Company and its shareholders are better served by departing from the Code’s requirements.
-Corporate Governance adherence will be the responsibility of the Chairman, who will take steps to ensure compliance by the Board and applicable employees with the terms of the Code.
+In these circumstances, we will seek to explain the divergence.

 Our shared support services underpin our business model.
 These include franchise recruitment, IT, finance and marketing.
 The shared support services allow the management of the individual brands to focus on expanding their networks and helping their franchisees to grow their businesses.

 Further information around our strategy and business model can be found in the Strategic Report.

 QCA PRINCIPLE 2: Meeting shareholder needs

 The Executive Chairman, the Chief Financial Officer, and the Corporate Development Director regularly meet with the institutional shareholders, and provide the Board with feedback from those meetings and other communications with shareholders.
 The Board is provided with research notes from sell-side analysts plus insight into shareholders’ views from the Company’s brokers and nominated adviser.
 The Group welcomes the personal investment in its equity that many employees and franchisees have made, as well as our retail investors.
 We regularly update the Investor Relations section of the Group’s website with the aim of providing useful information for all investors, but particularly our retail shareholders.
 We use our Annual Report to provide shareholders with details of the Group, operations, performance, strategy and policies.
 The Group also exhibits and presents at events attended by retail investors and subscribes, and provides content to, retail financial news websites.